top of page

 Sourced from Pinterest; Artist: @lauilustra

-This standalone young adult romance reimagines Lewis Carroll’s Alice in Wonderland through the eyes of the woman who would one day scream, “Off with their heads!” — but before the crown, before the rage, there was love.
+This standalone young adult romance reimagines Lewis Carroll’s Alice in Wonderland through the eyes of the woman who would one day scream, “Off with their heads!”
+But before the crown and the rage, there was love.

 The Heartless Story: A Taste of Wonderland, Bittersweet and Wild

 Catherine is everything a future queen shouldn’t be — kind, independent, and brimming with dreams that defy expectation.
-The King of Hearts wants her hand in marriage, but she wants flour, sugar, and butter.
-She wants to create joy — not rule with power.
+The King of Hearts wants her hand in marriage, but she desires flour, sugar, and butter.
+She wants to create joy, not rule with power.

 Then she meets Jest, the court jester with golden eyes and secrets deeper than the Looking Glass.
 Their connection is instant, intoxicating, and forbidden.
 As Catherine’s choices pull her between passion and duty, the story’s whimsical surface gives way to a slow descent into tragedy — a villain origin story you’ll feel in your chest long after the final page.